CipherBayLabs/svm-fhe/README.md

 clean_db.sh: This script cleans the db

 run.sh: This script will run everyhting you need for a sample demo.
-First it starts the local solana validator, then it runs the TS listener, then the Rust server, then the Anchor tests.
+First it starts the local solana validator, then it runs the relayer, then the Rust server, then the Anchor tests.
 You can check if it ran correctly by checking the logs and/or db.

 ## 🧪 Testing